Current Gallery: Post-Edwardian & Modern / postedwardianmodern149

 3 1685 80

-• Belinda Lang as Martha Brett wearing an apricot gown with beaded flowers in the episode "The King Shall Not Die" of the 1987 series "The Bretts."
+• Belinda Lang as Martha Brett wearing an apricot gown decorated with embroidered flowers and beading in the episode "The King Shall Not Die" of the 1987 series "The Bretts."

 • ITV